ilaflott/papiex/README.md

 See the high count for the `LSD` -- the loop stream detector -- yet a low count for arithmetic multiply instructions - `ARITH`.
 The time is spent in a floating-point loop(s) that contains 90% of the uOPS executed.

-## MPI, IO and Thread Sync
+## MPI and IO Cycles
 When PapiEx is built with `PROFILING_SUPPORT=1`, it automatically counts cycles spent across MPI and I/O calls.
-It also intercepts pthread calls to figure out time sent in synchronization regions.

 To build papiex with profiling, edit the Makefile, and set `PROFILING_SUPPORT=1` on the `install-papiex` target.
 Then rebuild papiex, by typing `make`.